-Collapsing trachea can be treated medically, surgically, or by a combination of the two.
+Collapsing trachea can be treated medically, surgically, or by combining the two.
 Your veterinarian will discuss the various treatment options.
-Even with good control, most dogs will continue to experience at least some coughing throughout life.
+Even with good control, most dogs will continue to experience at least some coughing throughout their lives.
 Surgical correction is complex, and the procedure is typically performed only by an experienced board-certified surgeon.
 Newer implant materials and techniques promise hope for dogs affected by the condition.

-A recently published study indicated that a high percentage of dogs with collapsing trachea also had concurrent liver disease.
+A study indicated that many dogs with collapsing trachea also have concurrent liver disease.
 Therefore, all dogs with collapsing trachea should have their liver function monitored closely.
-Your veterinarian will provide specific treatment advice to help with your dog's condition.
+Your veterinarian will provide specific treatment advice to help your dog's condition.

 Weight management is important to reduce the severity of symptoms caused by a collapsing trachea.
 Preventing overexcitement and using a harness rather than a collar is also advised.
 Avoid exposure to irritants, such as tobacco smoke.

 Collapsing trachea is a progressive disease, as the tracheal cartilage can continue to deteriorate over time despite treatment.
 Even pets who have surgery for the condition often need medications for life.
 The prognosis will depend on how well your dog responds to treatment.